 The 6 stages of soloism.
 Where are you?

-When I sat down recently to analyse the results of a reader survey we did at Flying Solo, a very definite pattern emerged.
+When I sat down recently to analyse the results of a reader survey we did at Flying Solo, a very definite pattern about the different stages of business emerged.
 People who were in the early stages of soloism had vastly different problems to those who’ve been round the block a few times.

 Which highlighted the importance of us publishing content that covers the full spectrum of our readers’ needs.

 Happily, when I sat down and ran through all the articles we’ve published over the past few years, I could see that YES!
-There was a healthy mix of stuff for newbies, advanced content for those who are established, and everything in between.
+There was a healthy mix of stuff for newbies, advanced content for those who are established, and all the stages of business in between.

 Looking more closely at the feedback I was also able to identify six stages of soloism.
-Here’s a description of each along with the resources from our site that would be most helpful to each stage:
+Here’s a description of each of the stages of business along with the resources from our site that would be most helpful to each stage:

 Stage 1: Taking the leap